Abolitionism: Code Noir and Age of Enlightenment

 As in other New World colonies, the French relied on the Atlantic slave trade for labour for their sugar cane plantations in their Caribbean colonies; the French West Indies.
 In addition, French colonists in Louisiane in North America held slaves, particularly in the South around New Orleans, where they established sugarcane plantations.

 Louis XIV's Code Noir regulated the slave trade and institution in the colonies.
 It gave unparalleled rights to slaves.
-It included the right to marry, gather publicly, or take Sundays off.
+It included the right to marry, gather publicly or take Sundays off.
 Although the Code Noir authorized and codified cruel corporal punishment against slaves under certain conditions, it forbade slave owners to torture them or to separate families.
 It also demanded enslaved Africans receive instruction in the Catholic faith, implying that Africans were human beings endowed with a soul, a fact French law did not admit until then.
-It resulted in a far higher percentage of blacks being free in 1830 (13.2% in Louisiana compared to 0.8% in Mississippi).
+It resulted in a far higher percentage of Black people being free in 1830 (13.2% in Louisiana compared to 0.8% in Mississippi).
 They were on average exceptionally literate, with a significant number of them owning businesses, properties, and even slaves.
 Other free people of colour, such as Julien Raimond, spoke out against slavery.

 The Code Noir also forbade interracial marriages, but it was often ignored in French colonial society and the mulattoes became an intermediate caste between whites and blacks, while in the British colonies mulattoes and blacks were considered equal and discriminated against equally.